Organising a street party

 We won't generally ask for a risk plan for small street parties, but you may wish to think about how you can minimise things going wrong and have a back-up plan, for example - what would you do if there was bad weather?
 Can you use plastic plates and cups rather than glass?
 Have you made sure an adult is in charge of the barbecue etc.

-If you did want to sell alcohol, you will need to apply for a Temporary Events Notice.
+If the intention is for alcohol to be sold, you will need to apply for a Temporary Events Notice.
 This form costs £21.

 We're playing music - do we need an entertainment licence?